Kilmartin Glen: Kilmartin Stones

 History

-The sculptured stones at Kilmartin Glen are grouped into three separate displays: one inside the church, and the other two in the graveyard.
+The sculptured stones at Kilmartin Glen are grouped into two separate displays in the graveyard.

 The Campbell burial aisle, built for Bishop Neil Campbell of the Aisles (d.
 1627), is home to the largest group of stones.